brandrik/FindLaneLines/README.md

 6. Hough line detection
 7. Process lines ( removing non lane lines )
-8. Overlay the line image onto the original road image TEST
+8. Overlay the line image onto the original road image

 In order to draw a single line on the left and right lanes, I processed the resulting lines from the Hough line detection in step 5 within in the function *process_lines* before using the *draw_lines* function.
 The latter one wasn’t changed in functionality.

-#### To step 6: Process lines
+####To step 6: Process lines
 * in *process_lines* lines with slopes smaller than 0.4 are discarded to avoid lane detection errors caused by horizontal lines, i.e removing horizontal lines
 * grouping remaining lines into left and right lane
 * averaging each group yielding an averaged left and right line